Oelenberg Abbey: History

 In 1046, a priory of the Canons Regular of St. Augustine was founded by Heilwig of Dabo, Countess of Eguisheim and mother of Pope Leo IX.
 The latter dedicated the church in 1049.
 The abbey was originally a double monastery.
 In 1273, the nuns left for Cernay.
 In 1626, the abbey was handed over to the Jesuit college of Freiburg im Breisgau, then in 1774 to the University of Freiburg, until the community was suppressed and the site sold off as national property during the French Revolution.
 In 1825, a group of Cistercian monks from Kleinburlo Abbey, Darfeld in the Rhineland, settled in the buildings.
 They founded a daughter house at Mariawald in Germany in 1862.
+In the August of 1845 and June 1846, the Polish romantic poet Józef Bohdan Zaleski spent some time on spiritual retreats in the abbey.

 During the First World War, a major part of Oelenberg Abbey was destroyed by bombing on June 26, 1915.
 The church, the organ of Rinckenbach and the conventual buildings suffered extensive damage.
 The abbatial church and the convent were re-built in 1920 by architect Paul Kirchacker of Mulhouse using the remains of the church.
 The choir stalls carved by Théophil Klem were scrupulously restored.

 In 1925, the community founded Engelszell Abbey in Austria.

 During the Second World War in November–December 1944, the abbey was partly destroyed.
 The French artillery wanted to spare the monastery, but had to bomb an observatory built by the Germans in the bell tower of the church.

 In 1951, a new organ was built by Georges Schwenkedel.

 In 1970, a manuscript was discovered in the monastery containing 54 tales collected by the Brothers Grimm.
 The Grimms had sent the manuscript in 1810 to the German writer Clemens Brentano, who never sent it back to them.
 Although the Brothers Grimm kept a copy of the book, it had since disappeared.
 This manuscript, known as the 1810 Manuscript or the Oelenberg Manuscript, is thus the first known extant version of Grimms' Fairy Tales.
 It is now kept at the Bodmer Library in Cologny in the canton of Geneva, Switzerland.

 In 2016, the organ of the abbatial church was restored.

-As of 2017, the abbey has five monks, one oblate brother and two novices.
+In 2023, there were 10 monks in the abbey, including four in training.

+On the 8th of June 2024, the monks left the abbey to join a number of other monasteries.
+Mass is still celebrated every Sunday.

 The life at Oelenberg is led by the Ora et labora ("Pray and work") practice of the Rule of Benedict interpreted by the Cistercian tradition.